judelanning/judelanning.github.io/_posts/2024-07-20-homelab-pt-9-automating-security-operations-with-n8n.md

 * Automate opening of case within IR platform
 * Automate paging of analyst

-To enrich the findings, I'll be integrating with VirusTotal and GrayNoise for threat intelligence.
+To enrich the findings, I'll be integrating with VirusTotal and Open Threat Exchange (OTX) for threat intelligence.
 I'm using DFIR IRIS as my IR platform, so I'll have hooks into it to manage cases.
 I'll also integrate Slack to serve as my paging mechanism for the on-duty analyst (Me in this scenario).

 Once complete, the workflow will generally consist of the 4 phases:
 1. Graylog (SIEM) detects ET Open CNC finding in the Suricata logs it's ingesting and sends data to n8n to kick off workflow.
-2. n8n parses the information provided by Graylog and reaches out to VirusTotal and GrayNoise for threat intelligence on the C2 server detected.
+2. n8n parses the information provided by Graylog and reaches out to VirusTotal and OTX for threat intelligence on the C2 server detected.
 3. n8n opens a case within DFIR IRIS with the original finding and supplemental threat intelligence data.
 4. Page analyst via Slack with information on finding

-From there an analyst is able to, hopefully, triage the finding much faster than they would be able to if they were going out to VirusTotal, GrayNoise, etc. and manually gathering intelligence to aid their investigation.
+From there an analyst is able to, hopefully, triage the finding much faster than they would be able to if they were going out to VirusTotal, OTX, etc. and manually gathering intelligence to aid their investigation.
 If I were working with SLAs in my environment, the automatic paging of the on-duty analyst also helps to ensure they are met.

 With the plan now set, I'll jump into building out this workflow.